Courses In Italian and International Wines

 Day 3: Castiglion del Bosco Rosso and Brunello di Montalcino Masterclass with Ian D’Agata and Castiglion del Bosco winemaker, Cecilia Leoneschi, followed by a Winery Tour and Tasting at Castiglion del Bosco Winery and then another local winery.

-All educational sessions and tastings take place at Castiglion del Bosco Wine Resort in the beautiful Members Wine Cellar.
+Educational sessions and tastings in Montalcino take place at Castiglion del Bosco Wine Resort in the beautiful Members Wine Cellar.

 Daily Schedule: